Jason Lowe (footballer): Blackburn Rovers

-Lowe joined Blackburn Rovers' Academy as an under-12 and had progressed to the Reserves when he signed his first professional contract on 4 September 2009.
-On 8 January 2011, he made his senior debut in the 1–0 win over Queens Park Rangers in the first round of the FA Cup.
+Lowe joined Blackburn Rovers' Academy as an under-12 and had progressed to the reserve team when he signed his first professional contract on 4 September 2009.
+On 8 January 2011, he made his senior debut at Ewood Park in the 1–0 win over Queens Park Rangers in the first round of the FA Cup.
 A week later, he made his first appearance in the Premier League, as a 24th-minute substitute for the injured David Dunn in a 2–0 loss to Chelsea.
-Lowe was set to join Aberdeen on loan before the deal fell through due to injuries in the Blackburn first team.
+Lowe was set to join Aberdeen on loan before the deal fell through due to injuries in the Blackburn first-team.

-On 24 March, he joined Oldham Athletic of League One on loan until the end of the season, to gain experience of competitive first-team football.
-Lowe made his Oldham debut against Tranmere Rovers four days later, and scored his first goal for the club with a penalty in the 2–0 win against Notts County on 3 April.
-On 25 April 2011, he "fired into the top corner late on" to help Oldham secure a 1–1 draw with Walsall on 25 April, and he finished his loan spell with two goals from seven appearances.
+On 24 March, he joined Oldham Athletic of League One on loan until the end of the 2010–11 season, to gain experience of competitive first-team football.
+Lowe made his debut at Boundary Park four days later against Tranmere Rovers, and scored his first goal for the club with a penalty in the 2–0 win against Notts County on 3 April.
+He was singled out for praise by manager Paul Dickov after the match for volunteering to take the penalty despite being a young player at a new club.
+On 25 April, he "fired into the top corner late on" to help Oldham secure a 1–1 draw with Walsall on 25 April.
+He finished his loan spell with two goals from seven appearances.